surveilr/www.surveilr.com/src/content/docs/docs/evidence/surveilr-evidence-collection-guide.md

 ## Optional: Centralized Node Management (Advanced)

 If you prefer connecting individual EC2 instances or servers directly to a centralized osquery management server, use **surveilrctl** for automated setup.

+#### Centralized Node Management Overview:
+With the centralized node management method, the osquery-ms server runs on a centralized server, and all servers (including droplets, EC2 instances, VMs, etc.) are connected as nodes using surveilrctl.
+This method allows you to collect server-related evidence from multiple resources efficiently

 #### Quick Installation on Nodes: